ConstantineStehoff/interviewProject/README.md

 I used grunt, bower, npm, angularjs, jquery, and less for this project.

+So, if you want to run the local server or compile the project you have to install node and grunt.
+The project contains the package.json and bower.json files so you just need to run 'npm install' and 'bower install' to install all of the packages.

 You can use a command 'grunt server' to run the project locally.
 Also, in order to compile the project simply run 'grunt' or 'grunt default'.

+Thank you